 Class action lawsuits are now being filed on behalf of cable installers and cable repair workers who say they’re not being paid properly.
-If you work or have worked as a cable installer or repair technician, read on for more information or get in touch with us to find out if you too have a case for unpaid wages.

 The suits claim some telecommunications companies are illegally classifying their cable installers and repair workers as independent contractors to avoid paying overtime.